tamizhgeek/observer/README.md

 Sink is a tool to complement the Source.
 It will read the monitoring results from Kafka and store them into a PostgreSQL database.
 To run the Sink, you need to follow the almost same procedure as mentioned above.
 You don't need to create the checks.yml while configuring Sink.
 If both Source and Sink are running on the same node, they can share the `config.ini` configuration.
+There is an option to supply the DB password via a ENV var (`OBSERVER_DB_PASSWORD`) if required.

 Before starting Sink, you need to initialize the database.